Hyper-KGGen: A Skill-Driven Knowledge Extractor for High-Quality Knowledge Hypergraph Generation: Related work

 To better capture $n$-ary facts and qualifiers beyond triple-based graphs, recent work has increasingly adopted knowledge hypergraphs as a more faithful representation for knowledge extraction.
 Early works~\cite{chia2022dataset}, proposing the concept of hyper-relation, model argument and qualifier interactions via a cube-filling formulation, while Text2NKG~\cite{luo2024text2nkg} further casts $n$-ary extraction as multi-label classification over span tuples and supports multiple schemas.
 However, these approaches often rely on predefined label sets, limiting coverage on diverse genres and long-tail relations.

 With the improved generalization of LLMs, recent RAG systems have started to construct knowledge hypergraphs directly from raw text using LLM-driven pipelines.
 Hyper-RAG~\cite{feng2025hyper} adopts a two-stage process: it first extracts entities and then induces both low-order (binary) and high-order (multi-entity) associations as hyperedges.
 HyperGraphRAG~\cite{luo2025hypergraphrag} instead treats each text chunk as a hyperedge-like knowledge unit and links mentioned entities as incident nodes, while Cog-RAG~\cite{hu2025cog} further introduces a theme-level hypergraph with thematic summarization to enhance semantic coverage, enabling efficient and high-quality hypergraph extraction across diverse textual scenarios.
+Following this direction in hypergraph-based knowledge modeling, HGMEM represents multi-step RAG memory as a dynamic hypergraph, where evolving hyperedges act as knowledge units and capture high-order associations among retrieved facts~\cite{zhou2025improving}.

 Despite their strong performance on complex texts, existing methods typically rely on fixed extraction strategies and often fail to produce consistently high-quality hypergraphs when transferred across domains due to scenario gaps.
 Hyper-KGGen introduces an \textit{adaptive skill acquisition} module that actively distills domain expertise into a Global Skill Library and applies these skills during extraction to overcome this limitation.